 - iomFxns: Pointer to IOM function table.
 UART requires this field to be Uart IOMFXNS. - initFxn: UART requires that the user call UART_init() as part of this initFxn.
-Users can also directly hook in UART init(). - device parameters: UART requires the user to pass an Uart_Params struct.
+Users can also directly hook in UART_init(). - device parameters: UART requires the user to pass an Uart_Params struct.
 This struct must exist in the application source files and it must be initialized very early as part of driver specific initFxn. - deviceId to identify the UART peripheral.
 This parameter decides on the instance to which this driver is binding.
-In case of static driver creation this parameter needs to be modified at TCF/TCI files.
+In case of static driver creation this parameter needs to be modified at cfg files.

-For more information on configuring UDEV and Uart, please refer to the Uart sample application (included with this driver release), and the DSP/BIOS API Reference (spru4030.pdf, included in your DSP/BIOS installation).
+For more information on configuring GIO and Uart, please refer to the Uart sample application (included with this driver release), and the SYS/BIOS API Reference Guide.